shaloo/docs.arcana/docs/ca/integrate/web.md

 })
 ```

-Use `setOnIntentHook` to display the intent, source of funcs and associated fees for chain abstracted transactions and seek confirmation before issuing such a transaction whereby user can spend on any destination chain specified in the intent.
+Use the `setOnIntentHook` UI hook to display the intent, source of funds and the associated fees for the chain abstracted transactions.
+Allow the users to confirm before issuing such a transaction and let them spend on any destination chain specified in the intent.

 ```js
 ca.setOnIntentHook(({ intent, allow, deny, refresh }) => {